 - Proper order tracking so customers know when they will be delivered

-“We use the locations that optimize and reduce the distance traveled to get our products into our customers’ hands faster.
+“We use the locations that optimise and reduce the distance travelled to get our products into our customers’ hands faster.
 When shipping glass bottles, especially in the winter, the longer the transit time, the more likely it is to break.
 We see that our customers are getting their packages safer, with fewer frozen bottles exploding.”

 Businesses can eliminate the root causes that result in a return by getting in front of what they can control.

 Uncontrollable returns occur when it’s out of your control.
 This is seen a lot in the apparel industry, especially with online sales.
 The customer may order the wrong size or purchase a number of items with the intention to return what they don’t want.
 Also known as “serial returning,” customers may order multiple variations of the same product, keep the one they like, and return the rest.

 Uncontrollable returns often increase during the holiday season when people are buying gifts for other people and are given a gift receipt, which makes it easier for the gift to be returned.
 In fact, 5 million packages are returned to retailers in the first week of January — a fact you’ll want to consider during the holiday shopping season.

 The returns management process is sometimes referred to as “reverse logistics.”
 This is the opposite of shipping products to a customer, as the customer ships a product back to you.
 In most cases, returns management follows a simple three-step process but can be further streamlined based on the unique needs of your customers and your business.